mousepawmedia/devdocs/network/source/tools/cpp.rst

 Once you have everything installed, configure Ubuntu to allow you to switch between GCC and Clang.

-..
-IMPORTANT:: If you already have this configured and know what you're doing,
+..  important:: If you already have this configured and know what you're doing,
     you should modify your `update-alternatives` yourself to better fit your own workflow.

 If you aren't familiar with `update-alternatives`, we can *completely reset* and configure this tool using the following commands.

-..
-WARNING:: The following will remove any existing `update-alternatives`
+..  warning:: The following will remove any existing `update-alternatives`
     configuration for `cc` and `c++`.
 This is **strongly** recommended if you followed this guide before.